Introducing OfficeIMO: Open Source Office Document Libraries for .NET

 Announcing OfficeIMO, a free MIT-licensed suite of .NET libraries for creating, reading, and manipulating Office documents without requiring Microsoft Office.

-OfficeIMO is a family of open-source .NET libraries that lets you create, read, and manipulate Microsoft Office documents without installing Microsoft Office.
-Every package ships under the MIT license , so you can use it in commercial products, internal tools, and side projects alike without a proprietary runtime fee.
+OfficeIMO is a family of open-source .NET libraries for creating, reading, and transforming Office-oriented document formats without installing Microsoft Office.
+The main packages ship under the MIT license, so you can use them in commercial products, internal tooling, and automation workflows without a proprietary runtime fee.

 The Problem